spotinst/help/src/docs/ocean/tools-and-integrations/prometheus/README.md

 ocean_failed_scale_ups{oceanId="o-2cf2e886", reason="oceanId="o-2cf2e886", reason="cant_scale_up_pods_for_vngs", vngId="ols-9238181b", vngName="test-new”", vngId="ols-9238181b", vngName="test-new”}
 ocean_failed_scale_downs{oceanId="o-2cf2e886", reason="cluster_min_instance_count_reached", vngId="Unknown", vngName="unKnown”}
 ```
->**Note**:  If the vngId and vngName are ‘unknown’: At this point, when the pod was pending and waiting for the Ocean Autoscaler to scale up a node, scaling failed for some reason.
+>**Note**: If the vngId and vngName are ‘unknown’, scaling failed for some reason at this point, when the pod was pending and waiting for the Ocean Autoscaler to scale up a node.
 At this stage, the Ocean Autoscaler did not know which Virtual Node group the pod should be running in.

 ## Tracking Ocean Managed Resources